Abel-Lagonell/Alg_Design/MiniProject 1/README.md

 - setCoords() - Sets the coordinates of the node wether it is random or clustered

 Graph.py: Made some spelling corrections
+1.5 -
+Grid.py Added function:

+- greedySetCoverAlgorithm() - tries to add node to the set that is not already in the set, until the budget does not allow it to anymore